Updated: Jun 12

-Not being able to make your cup of Joe in the morning just because you mistakenly grab a bag of coffee beans the last time you went to the grocery is frustrating.
-What’s worst is that you don’t have a coffee grinder because you usually purchase ground coffee.
+Not being able to make your cup of Joe in the morning just because you mistakenly grabbed a bag of coffee beans the last time you went to the grocery is frustrating.
+Worse, you don’t have a coffee grinder because you usually purchase ground coffee.
 Fret not!
-There are tried and tested ways on how to grind coffee beans without a coffee grinder.
+There are tried and tested ways to grind coffee beans without a coffee grinder.

 What Can I Use if I Don’t Have a Coffee Grinder?

 Making coffee from freshly ground beans tastes a lot better than the one you make with pre-ground beans.

 If you don’t have a coffee grinder, you can use various kitchen gadgets and tools to crush those Java beans.

 Below are a few methods to apply in the absence of a coffee grinder.
 Although some of them are laborious, the results will make it totally worth it.